ktconnolly/understat-xg/README.md

 ### Match xG data
-To get xG values for a single match pass its ID from the URL as an arg.
+To get data for every shot in a single match pass its ID as an arg.
 ```
 # for https://understat.com/match/9901
 python match.py 9091
 ```

 ### Heatmaps
-To produce heatmaps as shown below pass a CSV as an arg
+To produce heatmaps as shown below pass a CSV (such as one produced by match.py) as an arg
 ```
 python match.py match_data.csv
 ```